replicatedhq/replicated-docs/docs/intro-main.md

 ## About the Replicated Platform

-Replicated provides the following features for managing, monitoring, distributing your apps, with any pricing plan, including:
+Replicated provides the following features on all pricing plans for managing, monitoring, distributing your apps, including:

 - Manage your releases and versioning
 - Create and manage custom license entitlements for your customers